ManCaveMade/xmega-arduino/README.md

 Analog pins go from `A0` = `A0` to `A7` = `A7` and then `A8` = `B0`, up
 to `A11` = `B3`.

-### X-A4U stick
+#### X-A4U stick

 The pins numbers are described on the [X-A4U-stick] webpage.

-### Quark One
+#### Quark One from ManCave Made

-Pins are defined as written on the silkscreen on the Quark One.
+Pins are defined as written on the silkscreen on the [Quark One].
 You can refer to them in your code as PinA0, PinB2, etc.